Data Engineer Interview Loop 2026: 7 Rounds & Still Ghosted

 FROM interview_pipeline

 Top talent gets hired within 10 days.
 Companies that extend beyond 3 weeks lose candidates to faster competitors.
 The tech sector takes 10 days longer than average between final interview and offer decision.
-This isn't incompetence; it's strategy.
-One staff engineer spent 4 months in "team match limbo" at Meta, during which all competing offers expired and they received a lower final offer with zero negotiation power.
+That gap is strategy, not incompetence.
+One staff engineer spent 4 months in “team match limbo” at Meta, during which all competing offers expired and they received a lower final offer with zero negotiation power.

 The only proven countermeasure is orchestrating multiple real offers on overlapping timelines.
 Not fake deadlines.
 Real ones.
-If you tell a recruiter "I have a deadline Monday or I take the other offer" and you're bluffing, you will lose all negotiation leverage when they call it.
+Telling a recruiter “I have a deadline Monday or I take the other offer” while bluffing destroys all negotiation leverage when they call it.
 The script that works is transparent and non-threatening:

-"I want to be transparent.
-I've received interest from another company and am considering my options.
-Is there flexibility in your timeline?"
+“I want to be transparent.
+I have received interest from another company and am considering my options.
+Is there flexibility in your timeline?”

-This signals demand without threatening.
-It forces a response that tells you whether you're dealing with a real process or a dead one.
-If they can't give you a concrete decision date, you have your answer.
+That phrasing signals demand without threatening.
+It forces a response that reveals whether the process is real or dead.
+When a recruiter can’t give a concrete decision date, the answer is in.

 Practical rules for timeline compression: